Statistic Bruce Mississippi National

 Overview of Bruce Demographics

-Understanding the demographics of Bruce is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Bruce population is 1,657, with a population density of 680 people per square mile, diverging from the national average of 91.
-The median age is 33.1, and 48% of individuals aged 15 or older are married, while 44% have children under 18.
-As far as income equality in Bruce, 35% of households have a median income below $25,000, whereas 1% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Bruce is 1,703, with a population density of 699 people per square mile, diverging from the national average of 91.
+The median age is 33.1 and 48% of individuals aged 15 or older are married, while 44% have children under 18.
+As far as income equality in Bruce goes, 35% of households have a median income below $25,000, whereas 1% report an income exceeding $150,000.
+The Bruce demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Bruce Racial Demographics & Ethnicity